davikrehalt/blog/fourier-theory.md

 But essentially so far nothing has happened.
 We just wrote down some definitions.
-Now we look at a commutative diagram.
+Now we look at the following pullback diagram.

 $$\require{AMScd}
 \begin{CD}